legacysurvey/legacysurvey/pages/dr3/catalogs.rst

 WISE_NOBS                   int16[4]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
 WISE_FRACFLUX               float32[4]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
 WISE_RCHI2                  float32[4]                         Profile-weighted |chi|\ |sup2| of model fit normalized by the number of pixels
+WISE_LC_FLUX                float32[5,2] nanomaggies           analog of WISE_FLUX, for each of up to five unWISE coadd epochs; W1 and W2 only
+WISE_LC_FLUX_IVAR           float32[5,2] 1/nanomaggies\ |sup2| analog of WISE_FLUX_IVAR, for each of up to five unWISE coadd epochs; W1 and W2 only
+WISE_LC_NOBS                int16[5,2]                         analog of WISE_NOBS, for each of up to five unWISE coadd epochs; W1 and W2 only
+WISE_LC_FRACFLUX            float32[5,2]                       analog of WISE_FRACFLUX, for each of up to five unWISE coadd epochs; W1 and W2 only
+WISE_LC_RCHI2               float32[5,2]                       analog of WISE_RCHI2, for each of up to five unWISE coadd epochs; W1 and W2 only
+WISE_LC_MJD                 float32[5,2]                       mean MJD in W1 and W2, for up to five unWISE coadd epochs; 0 means epoch unavailable
 FRACDEV                     float32                            Fraction of model in deVauc [0,1] FRACDEV_IVAR                float32                            Inverse variance of FRACDEV SHAPEEXP_R                  float32      arcsec                Half-light radius of exponential model (>0)